Everyone can feel that something in the world is colder than it should be.

 Eve was deceived.

 That matters.
 The text distinguishes his act from hers without fully narrating his inner motive.
 Any account of why he joined her is therefore, at least in part, an inference.
+But the inference is not unsupported.
+Several texts constrain the field.

-Adam chose the creature over the source.
+Adam joined the creature in disobedience against the source.

 And in doing so he broke both.

 This is the fall that echoes through all of us.
-We rarely believe we are becoming God.
-We believe we are protecting someone we love.

 Adam left camp.